LandonTrev/VirtualBox-Security-Lab/README.md

 * VulnHub-VM(s) - Extra vulnerable targets imported from VulnHub

-* Windows 10 Enterprise1 & Enterprise2 - Windows clients for AD and endpoint work
+* Windows 10 Enterprise1 & Enterprise2 - Windows clients for AD and endpoint work.
+Uses Domain controller for DHCP not the AD VLAN.

 * Domain Controller - Windows Server for Active Directory